Royal College of Emergency Medicine Menu Menu

 A concise introduction to qualitative research containing papers originally published in the BMJ.

-GCP Training and Key Documents
+GCP Training

-+ Good Clinical Practice for Medicine Research
++ Good Clinical Practice (GCP) training for Medical Research

+Training is required for everyone who is taking any part in medical research.
 The 2021 RCEM Curriculum requires evidence of active participation in research, including recruitment to clinical trials, throughout training.
-EM trainees are therefore encouraged to complete GCP training as early as possible on their training schemes and maintain certification until completion of training.
+EM trainees are therefore encouraged to complete medical research training as early as possible on their training schemes and maintain certification until completion of training.

+This can be undertaken by completing the NIHR Good Clinical Practice for medical research (GCP) training available here.
+This is the same certification required to continue involvement in research as a consultant.
 The website will guide you through registering with NHS Learn or alternatively if you already have an NHS Learn account you can login directly .

 You then have a choice of completing either the ‘Introduction To Good Clinical Practice (GCP) ELearning’ (if you haven’t previously completed the course) or the ‘Good Clinical Practice (GCP) Refresher ELearning’.
 Your NIHR GCP certificate is valid for 2 years (as opposed to a year with the previous RCEM GCP training package) and in future you can recertify through the Refresher module.

 Note that for some research studies it may be possible to complete a study-specific GCP (e.g. the Recovery trial) rather than the full NIHR GCP training package.
 However, if you have a valid NIHR GCP certificate, it will cover you for all research studies.
-For those of you with existing RCEM GCP training certificates, these will remain valid until 1 August 2022, although sponsors may require additional NIHR GCP certification.

 Back to top Back to top